EU sues Hungary and Poland over LGBTQ discrimination | DW | 15.07.2021

 The European Commission chief, Ursula von der Leyen, has repeatedly slammed the "disgraceful" law.

-Authorities in over a hundred regions in Poland pledged to refrain from acts that encourage homosexuality in these so-called LGBTQ-free zones.
+Authorities in over 100 regions in Poland pledged to refrain from acts that encourage tolerance toward homosexuality in these so-called LGBTQ-free zones.

 Municipalities also avoid providing financial assistance to NGOs working to promote equal rights.